bekencorp/armino/docs/bk7237/en/developer-guide/power_save/bk_cpu_frequency.rst

 CPU frequency switch description
 -----------------------------------------------
 - It can dynamically switch the cpu frequency according to the business , in order to achieve the optimal power consumption.

     The CPU main frequency switching is relatively complex, which is implemented internally by SDK

 - The maximum CPU frequency is 320M

-:link_to_translation:`en:[English]`